 If it happens to you, you aren’t alone.

-Recently, a co-worker had to take a few days off because her husband’s identity was stolen.
+Recently, a co-worker was forced to take a few days off because her husband’s identity was stolen.
 He woke up one morning and was checking on their finances before going to work and noticed several thousand dollars missing from all of their accounts.
-Needless to say, it took quite a bit of time to get things back on track.
-From meeting with the bank to fill out paperwork to having to wait for new cards so they could set up new payment methods with their subscription services, any time this happens, it takes up quite a bit of time.
+It took quite a bit of time to get things back on track.
+They had to with the bank to fill out paperwork.
+Next, they waited for new cards to set up new payment methods with their subscription services.
+Their entire lives were thrown off balance.

 You may be one of those people claiming, “I’m safe because my bank monitors things for me.”
 That may be true for your bank accounts, but who is monitoring your driver’s license number?
 Your email addresses?
 Your passport number?

 What is a service like that worth?

 Best of all, it’s backed by Kroll.
 Kroll is the company that all the major insurance companies use to back their claims.
-Setup is a breeze and they start monitoring everything as soon as you enter the information on the site.
+Setup is a breeze, and they start monitoring everything as soon as you enter the information on the site.